-"Everybody worries about systems...but, I think the thing that is really not seen is the people issues...the failure really are on the cultural integration side.
-People are not replaceable. it's part of our value system, I've got to treat you with dignity...especially in this business, with anybody you meet, could be our client tomorrow."
+INDUSTRY CEO WHO HAD BEEN PART OF AN ACQUIRED FIRM: "Everybody worries about systems...but, I think the thing that is really not seen are the people issues...the failures really are on the cultural integration side.
+People are not replaceable.
+It's part of our value system.
+I've got to treat you with dignity...especially in this business, with anybody you meet, could be our client tomorrow."